 In almost all car, bike, or motorcycle accidents, it's important to prove who was liable or responsible, that is: who made the mistake or was negligent.
 It may be obvious to all who was at fault in an accident, but just saying that often isn't enough for insurance companies.
 You make a stronger argument to your insurer if you can support your side of the story with evidence.
 The following are things that can make your argument stronger.

-Police do not always come to the scene of an accident, but if they do, the police officer will probably have to make some sort of official police report about the accident.
-Police officers generally show up to accidents that involve injuries, but they often stop at non-injury accidents as well.
-If they do show up at your accident, be sure to ask the officer how to get a copy of the police report once it is filed.
+Police don't always come to the scene of an accident, but if they do, the officer will probably have to make some sort of official report about the accident.
+The police generally come to accidents that involve injuries, but they often stop at non-injury accidents as well.
+If they do show up at your accident, be sure to ask the officer how to get a copy of the report once it's filed.

 Sometimes police officers don't show up at an accident.
 In places where police resources are limited, the parties often have to report the accident to the closest police station.
 After filing a police report, investigators may pick up your report and conduct their own inquiries.
 You can obtain copies of these reports.

-Police reports are really just the written recollections and thoughts of the police officer that studied the accident.
-These reports often contain great evidence about car accident liability, such as the police officer's opinion that one car must have been speeding based on the officer's observations about the length of the skid-marks on the pavement.
-In addition, police officers will also often indicate whether or not they issued any traffic tickets at the scene of an accident.
+Police reports are the written recollections of the officer that studied the accident.
+These reports often contain great evidence about liability, such as the officer's opinion that one car was speeding based on the officer's observations of the length of the skid-marks.
+Officers also often indicate whether they issued any traffic tickets at the scene of an accident.

-No matter how much detail the police report contains, it can be one of the most important pieces of evidence that you present to your can insurance company.
-Insurance companies may drag their feet about issuing car accident liability reports without first obtaining a copy of the official police report.
+The police report can be one of the most important pieces of evidence you present to your insurance company.
+Insurance companies may drag their feet about issuing car accident liability reports without first obtaining a copy of the police report.